veroxsity/squailor/README.md

 - Switch between OS AppData and a local app folder.
 The app will move existing files safely.

+Portable Mode

+- Choose “Local app folder” in Storage to keep all data next to the executable (portable usage).

 API Key

 - Save & validate securely.
 Keys are encrypted at rest; you can delete them anytime.